Cortical Vision Impairment (CVI) Treatment

 Symptoms of CVI

 CVI can cause a wide range of visual problems, depending on the severity and location of the brain damage.
-Some of the common symptoms of CVI are:
+Some of the common symptoms of CVI can be addressed through vision therapy like:

 Difficulty recognizing faces, objects, colours, shapes, or letters